-Lake Michigan water levels have continued their seasonal decline this fall, decreasing by about 5 inches from December to January.
-Though Lake Michigan is now about 28 inches below the highest monthly water level recorded for January in 2020, the Lake is still about 10 inches above the long-term average water level.
-Water levels are expected to continue their seasonal decline through the early winter but remain above the long-term average.
+Lake Michigan water levels continued their seasonal decline, decreasing 2 inches from December to January.
+Though Lake Michigan is now about 33 inches below the highest monthly water level recorded for January 2020, the Lake is still about 4 inches above the long-term average water level for the month.
+Water levels are expected to continue to decline throughout the next month.

 Watch the USACE’s “On the Level” Youtube channel for monthly updates and information about the Great Lakes’ water levels and forecasts from Detroit District Hydraulics and Hydrology experts.

 Here are five things to know about water levels on Lake Michigan for January 2023.

 What are the current water levels on Lake Michigan?